The Day I Chose Peace Over Productivity

 It was one of those mornings where my to-do list was longer than my patience, and I was already behind before my feet hit the floor.
 You know the feeling?
 That immediate anxiety that starts buzzing in your chest the moment you wake up and remember everything you "should" be doing.

 I was standing in my kitchen, tea in one hand, phone in the other, mentally calculating how I could squeeze 12 hours of tasks into an 8-hour day.
-The familiar weight of overwhelm was settling on my shoulders like an old, heavy coat I couldn't take off.
+The familiar weight of overwhelm was settling on my shoulders like an old, heavy coat I could not take off.

 The Still Small Voice

 I paused, tea cup halfway to my lips.
-What if I didn't what?
+What if I did not what?

-"What if you didn't try to do it all today?
+"What if you did not try to do it all today?
 What if you chose peace over productivity?"

 Now, let me tell you, my first instinct was to argue with this voice.
 I had people depending on me, deadlines looming, expectations to meet.
 How could I just... not?

 But something about that moment felt sacred.
-Like God was inviting me into a different way of being that I'd forgotten was even possible.
+Like God was inviting me into a different way of being that I had forgotten was even possible.

 The Experiment